• Home

 Co-operation

-Parties will be required to work together towards shared goals, even as the marriage comes to an end.
-Co-operation is particularly important when children are involved, as it sets the foundation for effective co-parenting.
-By co-operating, both parties can develop parenting plans that serve the best interests of their children, ensuring stability and continuity in their lives.
-Co-operation also extends to financial arrangements and the division of assets, where working together can help avoid lengthy legal battles and reduce stress.
+Co-operation is particularly important when children are involved, as it is the foundation of effective co-parenting.
+By co-operating, a parenting plan can be developed that serves the best interests of their children, ensuring stability and continuity in their lives.

 Conclusion